AndybnACT/GPU-comcot/README.md

 ## Run a Simulation

 - The input file of COMCOT is called `comcot.ctl`.
 Modify the file to specify a simulation time, time step, fault parameters, and grid settings.
 Additionally, a corresponding topographic file (available at [etopo](https://www.ngdc.noaa.gov/mgg/global/)) is required for grid construction, and the path to the file should be provided in `comcot.ctl`.
-For example, the fresh downloaded `comcot.ctl` takes `../etopo_halk2.xyz` as the topographic file and simulate the 2011 Tōhoku tsunami.
+For example, the fresh downloaded `comcot.ctl` takes `../etopo_halk2.xyz` as the topographic file and simulate the 2011 Tōhoku Tsunami.

 - To run the simulation, simply execute the program `comcot`